-- The intestacy rule allows a 28 day survivor ship period
+- The intestacy rule allows a 28-day survivorship period.

 - To inherit under the Intestacy Rules a person needs to be aged 18 or over or have married earlier.

 - If a minor inherits the gift will be held on trust for them until they reach the age of 18.
-If they don’t reach the age of 18 (i.e. they pre-decease as a minor or die before coming of age) the gift will revert to the persons entitled in the same class or the next class below if no such person in a same class exists
+If they don’t reach the age of 18 (i.e. they pre-decease as a minor or die before coming of age) the gift will revert to the persons entitled in the same class or the next class below if no such person in the same class exists.

-- The effect of the Intestacy Rules cab be inequitable and unfair, especially for surviving spouses.
+- The effect of the Intestacy Rules cab is inequitable and unfair, especially for surviving spouses.
 Surviving dependent may be entitled to seek more adequate provisions by making a claim under the Inheritance (Provision for Family and Dependent) Act 1975 or by seeking a discretionary grant from the Crown if the estate passes to the Crown.

 Intestacy and the greatest asset of all!

 Most people consider their will in terms of the distribution of their assets on their death.
 However, what they tend to forget is what will happen to their children?
 A Will normally appoints Guardians for younger children.
 If the Last Will and testament does not exist or cannot be found, the Social Services Department will advise the Court as to whom they consider should be appointed as Guardian.
 The last thing you want is your family fighting it out in Courts over who will have your children.
-This could cause rifts within your family which will impact on your children’s lives for the rest of their life.
+This could cause rifts within your family which will impact your children’s lives for the rest of their life.

 Expats and the need for Wills